Generic Entity Template

 Global Entity

-These entities can be created under the manufacturer organization only and are visible in read-only mode to users in other organizations.
-To make an entity global (accessible across all organizations), the manufacturer organization must be removed during the creation of the entity.
+Global Entities are created under the manufacturer organization and are visible in read-only mode to users in other organizations.

 Notes

-- Entities cannot be converted from global to non-global, However, the reverse is supported.
+• Entities cannot be converted from global to non-global, However, the reverse is supported.

-- It is recommended to avoid deleting organizations that are connected to global entities.
+• It is recommended to avoid deleting organizations that are connected to global entities.
 This behavior will be improved in future releases.